-Note: Design Speeds for FIHS facilities less than the above minimums shall be approved by the State Highway Engineer, following a review by the State Transportation Planner, in accordance with the FIHS Procedure (Topic No. 525-030-250).
+Note: For FIHS/SIS facilities (including SIS Highway Corridors, Emerging SIS Highway Corridors, SIS Highway Intermodal Connectors, and Emerging SIS Highway Intermodal Connectors), design speeds less than the above minimums shall be submitted to the Director, Office of Design and approved by the Chief Engineer, following a review by the State Transportation Development Administrator, in accordance with the FIHS Procedure (Topic No. 525-030-250).